Ashworth (clothing): History

-Mr. Herrel rejuvenated the company's operations and product line, getting it back on a growth trajectory.
-From $2.1M in 1989, they reached $74.5M by 1995, stalling in 1995-1996, then growing again to $89M in 1998.
+Herrel rejuvenated the company's operations and product line, getting it back on a growth trajectory.
+From $2.1M in 1989, they reached $74.5M by 1995, stalling in 1995–1996, then growing again to $89M in 1998.

 John Ashworth left the company in 1997, citing "philosophical differences."
 His sister, an English teacher in San Marcos, continued to introduce herself as the sister to John to new students.
 He later joined Quiksilver, Inc. in 2001 after expiration of his non-compete agreement to start a competing line of Golf apparel called Fidra.
 Gerald Montiel retired from the company end of 1998.

 The company continued to perform well under CEO Randy Herrel's leadership.
-In 2001 it entered a licensing agreement with Callaway Golf Company to design, market, and distribute a line of apparel under the Callaway name.
+In 2001, it entered a licensing agreement with Callaway Golf Company to design, market, and distribute a line of apparel under the Callaway name.
 Sales reached $173M in 2004 and $204M in 2005.
 However, competitive pressures stalled revenues at that point, and the company posted its first loss since going public in 1990.
 CEO Randy Herrel resigned in early 2006, and the company started a search for a new CEO and chairman.
 Meanwhile, in 2006 revenue only reached $210M with profits under $1M, and in 2007 revenues fell to $202M and profits to a $14M loss.

 They hired Allan Fletcher, founder of Fletcher Leisure Group, a Canadian Golf apparel company and Ashworth partner, in late 2007.
 However, his tenure as head of an independent company only lasted until late 2008.
 On Oct 13, 2008, TaylorMade (an Adidas subsidiary by then) agreed to acquire Ashworth for $72.8M, including $46.3M in debt, giving the transaction a value of $26.5M to shareholders.
 In May 2017, it was announced that Adidas sold its golf brands to KPS Capital Partners.
 On September 9, 2019, Ashworth was acquired by YGM Trading Limited.